 If your dresser is small and you normally lump socks and underwear together, use dividers in the drawer to separate these items.

 The clothes you wear most should be at the top of the drawer.

 No room in the dresser for these things?

-Consider small boxes or small clear containers for them that can be labeled and put on the shelf of your closet.
+Consider small boxes or small clear containers that can be labeled and put on the shelf of your closet.